LionWeb-io/lionweb-csharp/src/LionWeb.Core/Core/Notification/README.md

 // This is a change to the model node.Documentation = new Documentation("added");
 ```
-Code below gives an example of API usage demonstrating how to get informed about changes from a forest.
+Code below gives an example of API usage demonstrating how to get informed about changes to a forest.
 ```csharp
 var node = new Geometry("partition");
 var forest = new Forest();